Claims For Wrongful Death Under the BC Family Compensation Act

 You can depend on our team at Murphy Battista to help you recover the greatest amount possible under the law.
-Our damages claims are based on close attention to detail in the proof of such elements as loss of income, loss of household services, loss of care and support for children, and loss of inheritance.
-We have years of experience representing what a family’s loss following the accidental death of a family member means in practical terms.
+We understand the full extent of the losses following the accidental death of a family member and we pay close attention to detail in the proof of such elements as loss of income, loss of household services, loss of care and support for children, and loss of inheritance.

 Legislative proposals to expand the losses compensable under the FCA in British Columbia appear from time to time.
 The time might come when such damages as grief, loss of companionship or loss of good counsel are recognized under the law.
 Five provinces from Alberta to Nova Scotia have reformed their wrongful death laws to compensate such losses, and one day British Columbia might follow their example.